USS Sturgeon (SS-187): Third patrol: March – May 1942

-Sturgeon remained there, from 3 to 15 March, when she departed to again patrol off Makassar City.
-On 30 March, she sank the cargo ship Choko Maru.
-On 3 April, one of her torpedoes caught a 750-ton frigate directly under the bridge, and she was officially listed as probably sunk.
+Sturgeon remained in Fremantle from 3 to 15 March, when she departed to again patrol off Makassar.
+On 30 March she sank the cargo ship Choko Maru.
+On 3 April one of her torpedoes struck a 750-ton frigate directly under the bridge, and she was officially listed as probably sunk.
 She then fired three torpedoes at a merchantman but missed.
 With one torpedo remaining in the bow tubes, she fired and hit the target abreast the foremast.
 When last seen, it was listing heavily to port and making for the Celebes shore.

-On 6 April, she fired a spread at a tanker; but the range was so close that they failed to arm.
+On 6 April she fired a spread at a tanker, but the range was so close that they failed to arm.
 The submarine was then depth charged by escorts but eluded them and patrolled off Cape Mandar (in West Sulawesi) in the Makassar Strait.
-On 22 April, a destroyer's searchlight blinked to Sturgeon, and she went deep to avoid the subsequent two-hour depth charge attack.
-On 28 April, the submarine sailed for Australia.
+On 22 April a destroyer's searchlight blinked to Sturgeon, and she went deep to avoid the subsequent two-hour depth charge attack.
+On 28 April the submarine sailed for Australia.
 However, she interrupted her voyage on the night of 30 April in an attempt to rescue some Royal Australian and Royal Air Force personnel reported on an island at the entrance of Cilacap Harbor.
 A landing party under Lieutenant Chester W. Nimitz, Jr. entered the cove and examined it by searchlight but found only a deserted lean-to.
 She continued to Fremantle and arrived there on 7 May.